 In reality the actual cost of those books is even lower.
 Some of the best books out there could be read for free on the author’s website.
 Libraries are still a thing.
 If you pull out your pirate hat from the closet then you can actually get all of them for free.
 Either way, if you have the funds please compensate the authors for their hard work.
 Writing lengthy books or articles like this one is hard and time consuming.

-In essence of this section, even if you don’t have the “right” formal education and all odds are against you, you can make it just fine in the modern world as the knowledge is essentially free and just waiting to be picked.
-But you do pay for it with years of study .
+In essence of this section, even if you don’t have the “right” formal education and all odds are against you, you can make it just fine in the modern world as the knowledge is essentially free and just waiting to be picked, but you do pay for it with years of study .
+Ignorance is more expensive than a book.

 If the knowledge is free, then why do we have these weird office debates all the time?
 Why do educated people believe in the magic of the libraries for their programming language of choice?